bitmaybewise/cbr2mobi/README.md

 Usage of cbr2mobi:

     $ cbr2mobi -h
-    Usage of bin/cbr2mobi.mac:
         -i string
             directory of origin
         -o string
-            directory of destiny
+            directory of destination
         -v	verbose output

-It will look for every file inside the folder specified recursively, and output the converted files to the destiny folder, keeping the same folder structure.
+It will look for every file inside the folder specified recursively, and output the converted files to the destination folder, keeping the same folder structure.

-    $ cbr2mobi -i /my/folder/of/origin -o /my/folder/of/destiny -v
+    $ cbr2mobi -i /my/folder/of/origin -o /my/folder/of/destination -v

-Destiny folder will be equal to origin by default, if not specified.
+Destination folder will be equal to origin by default, if not specified.

     $ cbr2mobi -i /my/folder/of/origin